Alphabet & Sounds

 she is sleeping/he is sleeping/it is sleeping

 Yes because u is a round and back letter, then don’t move your mouth a lot!
 Go with u!
+(This -Iyor ending is the Turkish present continuous tense suffix — vowel harmony decides which of its four forms you use.)

 Next